 Good Exit Planning requires a coordinated effort from a number of experienced advisors, and Porte Brown’s are among the best.
 Our Exit Planning Advisors are part of an inter-disciplinary team, who specialize in all areas of exit planning, which includes everything from succession planning strategies to business valuations for mergers and acquisitions to gift & estate planning, and everything in between!

 Porte Brown’s team of advisors take a personalized approach for each of our clients.
 This ensures that your plan is specific to your business’ unique circumstances and is tied to your exact goals, objectives, and concerns.
-Only after listening to your answers do we begin to create your unique Exit Plan.
+Only after listening to your answers do we begin to create your unique business Exit Plan.

-To help you create your Business Owner Road Map, we coordinate with you and implement your Plan based on your timetable.
+To help you create your Business Owner Road Map, we coordinate with you and implement your exit strategy Plan based on your timetable.
 As members of the BEI Network of Exit Planning Advisors™ we know how to guide you to your successful exit.
 Using a systematic Exit Planning process developed over the last 25 years, you decide:

 Our Exit Planning system is a process, not a product.
 We aren’t vested in promoting a particular goal.
 Instead, we work to identify and to accomplish your goals.
 Our system works because it's a customizable process that takes you to the successful exit you desire with fees based on the design, creation, & implementation of your Business Owner Road Map.